yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 ### Fetcher

-Fetchers are the components tasked from extracting the full package data from a <abbr>reference</abbr>.
+Fetchers are the components tasked with extracting the full package data from a <abbr>reference</abbr>.
 For example, the npm fetcher would download the package tarballs from the npm registry.

 See also: [Architecture](/advanced/architecture)